jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Conclusion
 ----------

-So far this description, of different situations when programming with objects, and how they may look in the Circular language.
+So far this description, of different situations when programming with *objects*, and how they may look in the Circular language.

 [back](../../)